ZoranStojsavljevic/BeagleBoard-Workshop-Examples/Generic_Initrd_Porting_Guide/README.md

 	        ├── sys
 	        └── usr

-	45 directories, 25 files
+	45 directories, 27 files

+Since the initramfs.img is used for the special purposes.
+Currently, the / mount point is done directly to SDcard.

+Here is the kernel command line, used for the SDcard (from booting dmesg logs):

+Kernel command line: console=ttyO0,115200n8 bone_capemgr.uboot_capemgr_enabled=1 root=/dev/mmcblk0p1 ro \
+rootfstype=ext4 rootwait coherent_pool=1M net.ifnames=0 rng_core.default_quality=100

+### Using an initramfs.img, for the special testing purposes

+In the kernel command line, the following should be changed (initial - root=/dev/mmcblk0p1 ro):

+	root=/dev/ram0 rw

-Then, on the target BBB platform, it should be renamed in the /boot directory as:
+On the target BBB platform, initramfs.img should be renamed in the /boot directory as:

 	$ mv initramfs.img initrd.img-$(uname -r)